Leigh Broxham

-Leigh Michael Broxham (born 13 January 1988) is an Australian professional footballer who plays as a midfielder for Melbourne Victory in the A-League.
-As of May 2021, he currently holds the record for most appearances for Melbourne Victory, playing 427 times across multiple competitions.
-Broxham is one of the A-league's most decorated players having played in all of Melbourne Victory's title-winning sides including four championships, three premierships and two FFA Cups.
-A natural defensive midfielder, Broxham nicknamed "Broxjajlovic", Lord Broxenbauer or simply "The Brox" can also play as an attacking midfielder, central midfielder, brox to brox midfielder, centre back, left back or right back.
-Broxham was named captain of Melbourne Victory at the commencement of the 2021 A-League season.
+Leigh Michael Broxham (born 13 January 1988) is an Australian professional soccer player, currently playing for semi-professional club Bentleigh Greens in Victoria Premier League 1.

 Born in Melbourne, Broxham played youth football at the Victorian Institute of Sport before making his professional debut in 2007 for Melbourne Victory, where he continued to play for over a decade and 300 appearances.

-Broxham has made 1 appearance for Australia, in a debut on a friendly match which ended a draw with Singapore in 2008.
+Broxham has made one appearance for Australia, in a debut on a friendly match which ended a draw with Singapore in 2008.

+Broxham is the most capped player in A-League Men history, with 386 appearances, and is Melbourne Victory's most capped player of all time, with 461 appearances in all competitions.